 Under PASSPORT, family members can be hired to provide personal care.

 PASSPORT is an acronym for Pre-Admission Screening System Providing Options & Resources Today.
-This program is under the administration of the Ohio Department of Aging and is managed locally by the Area Agencies on Aging.
+This program is under the administration of the Ohio Department of Aging, and is is managed locally by the PASSPORT Administrative Agency.

-***Persons who are dually eligible for Medicaid and Medicare, and live in a county where the Integrated Care Delivery System (ICDS), also referred to as MyCare Ohio, is available, are not eligible for the PASSPORT waiver.
+*Note: Persons who are dually eligible for Medicaid and Medicare and live in a county where the Integrated Care Delivery System (ICDS), also referred to as MyCare Ohio, is available are not eligible for the PASSPORT waiver.
 Rather, one can receive all of the same services via MyCare Ohio, a mandatory managed care program.
 Learn more here.

-In addition to being an Ohio resident and aged 60 or older, this waiver has both disability requirements and financial restrictions.
-(Individuals between the ages of 60 and 64 must be physically disabled).
-In addition, all applicants are assessed to determine if they require the level of care found in nursing homes.
+In addition to being an Ohio resident and age 60 or older, this waiver also has disability requirements.
+Applicants must require the level of care found in a nursing home.
 This typically means they need significant assistance with the Activities of Daily Living.
 Persons with dementia or Alzheimer’s do not automatically qualify, although their care needs are assessed under special procedures.

 It is possible for persons with income or assets greater than these limits to qualify for the PASSPORT waiver.
 By getting Medicaid planning help, applicants can re-allocate income into a qualified income trust and assets into Medicaid exempt annuities, burial plans, and other non-countable resources.
 Learn more about this option.

-All applicants are screened to determine their eligibility and for which services they might be eligible.
+All applicants are screened to determine their eligibility and which services they might be eligible for.
 The case manager and the participant work out the details of the care plan together.
-Possible services include the following.
-Certain, unskilled services are available for self-direction.
+Possible services include the following:

 Ohio residents may also want to consider the Ohio Medicaid supported Assisted Living Waiver.